This post may contain affiliate links. Please see our disclosure policy.

 How spicy are air fryer jalapeno poppers?

-Removing the seeds and membranes reduces heat significantly.
-If you want them milder, soak the jalapeños in cold water for 30 minutes before stuffing.
+They are a bit spicy, but removing the seeds and membranes reduces the heat significantly.
+If you want them milder, soak the jalapenos in cold water for 30 minutes before stuffing.
+Be sure to drain them well and pat dry before stuffing, wrapping, and cooking.
+For a mild option, you can also try these air fryer stuffed mini peppers.

-Can I use turkey bacon to make jalapeno poppers?
+Can I use turkey bacon to make jalapeno poppers in the air fryer?

-Yes, but it won’t get as crisp as regular bacon.
-Increase the cook time slightly for better texture.
+Yes, but it doesn’t crisp as well as regular bacon.
+You can increase the cook time slightly to allow it to crisp up more and for a better texture.

 More Easy Air Fryer Appetizer Recipes